Site icon Circuit Ideas for You

 tdischarge = R × C

-This is the approximate discharge time needed to reach 1V.
+This is time to drop from 5V to 1V.

 How to Build:

-Follow the below steps for building a Simple Long Duration Timer Circuit using Two Transistors:
+Follow the below steps for building a Long Duration Timer Circuit using Two Transistors:

 Conclusion: